-If complainants need assistance raising a formal complaint, they can contact the school office see
+If complainants need assistance raising a formal complaint, they can contact the school office.

-The Headteacher will acknowledge your complaint in writing or offer a full response within 5 school days.
-If further investigation is required, the Headteacher will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.
+The Headteacher (or designated member of the senior leadership team) will acknowledge your complaint in writing or offer a full response within 5 school days.
+If further investigation is required, the Headteacher (or designated member of the senior leadership team) will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.

-The Headteacher will ensure the complaint is investigated thoroughly
+The Headteacher (or designated member of the senior leadership team) will ensure the complaint is investigated thoroughly